RebeccaBerg/Module5_Lab/README.md

     3. It should be in a <nav> element instead of being labeled as one.
 - The Images
     Yes we can add alt descriptors to the <img> elements to make them accessible for screen-readers.
+- The Audio
+    1.
+    2. We can add a hyperlink element to direct to the mp3 itself instead of the audio player.

 ## Sources and Credits